-See how to make the perfect margarita every time
+How to make the perfect margarita for a Cinco de Mayo party

+If you're planning a party, try whipping up the crowd-pleasing cocktail that's perfect for warm-weather get togethers: the margarita.
+This refreshing drink is a classic, go-to order that's actually perfect any time of the year — and it's incredibly easy to make without a sugary mixer.

-Here are our top tips for how to make a perfect margarita every time, plus our go-to margarita recipe that's always a crowd-pleaser.
+Here are our top tips for how to make a perfect margarita every time, plus our favorite margarita recipes.

 How to make the perfect margaritaPlay Video - 1:36